Freedom Center (Chicago): River District

-On September 06, 2017, Tribune Media announced plans to demolish the then vacant Freedom Center North.
+On September 6, 2017, Tribune Media announced plans to demolish the then vacant Freedom Center North.
 They would turn it into a mixed-use development consisting of 1.2 million square feet of offices and a 310-unit residential building.
 Riverside Investment & Development were to be the developers of the project.
-On Apr 19, 2021, it was reported that the plans were dropped.
+On April 19, 2021, it was reported that the plans were dropped.

-On October 04, 2017, Tribune Media announced plans to turn Freedom Center into a mixed-use development with 18 buildings.
+On October 4, 2017, Tribune Media announced plans to turn Freedom Center into a mixed-use development with 18 buildings.
 It would comprise about 9 million square feet of commercial and residential space.
 The plan aimed to be home to 19,000 jobs, and have 5,900 residential units.
 This development was planned to fit in with the aforementioned Freedom Center North Development.
 This plan was canceled after the 37-acre site was put up for sale.

 Bally's Casino

 As part of the Chicago casino proposals request for proposals, Bally's Corporation proposed to put a casino on the land that Freedom Center sits on.
 The casino would completely demolish all buildings on the site and replace it with a $1 billion casino development.
 It would contain 2700 slot machines, 95 table games, a suite-only hotel, with 100 suites, and an outdoor music venue with space for 1000 people.
 After a 20% return on investment, Bally's proposed that they would go on to have a $600 million expansion.
 There would be a total of 4000 gaming seats with the expansion, a new 400-room hotel, a 3000-seat indoor venue, and a 20,000-square-foot exhibition space.
 On 22 March 2022, Mayor Lori Lightfoot announced that there were three finalists of the five proposals.
 The Bally's Freedom Center proposal was one of them.
 On May 5 2022, Lightfoot announced that she had chosen the Chicago Tribune Freedom Center Bally's Proposal as her selection.
 After receiving approval from the mayor, the proposal has to go on to receive a majority vote from the City Council and Illinois Gaming Board.
 The Chicago Tribune did not announce intentions to relocate their printing facilities and headquarters.

 Bally's purchased the Freedom Center site from Nexstar for $200 million in November 2022, and then promptly sold the property for the same price to Oak Street Real Estate Capital in a leaseback transaction.

-In February 2024, Tribune Publishing announced it would layoff about 200 employees from the Freedom Center as the printing plant closes and operations move to the Paddock Printing Center in Schaumburg.
+In February 2024, Tribune Publishing announced it would layoff about 200 employees from the Freedom Center as the printing plant closes and operations move to the offices and printing facility of The Daily Herald in Schaumburg.
 Under the building sale agreement, the company had until July to completely leave the property in anticipation of demolition and the new casino to open sometime in 2026.
 Demolition began in 2024 and was completed in early 2025.